Barney Dreyfuss: Louisville Colonels

 Dreyfuss enjoyed the game of baseball.
 He fueled his interest by organizing amateur baseball teams first for the distillery workers, then for semi-pro clubs around Louisville.
 In 1889 the distillery moved to larger quarters in Louisville.
 Dreyfuss used growing profits to buy a piece of the Louisville Colonels of baseball's American Association.
-The team won the league pennant in 1890 against the Brooklyn Bridegrooms, which became today's Los Angeles Dodgers.
+The team won the league pennant in 1890, and played to a 3-3-1 draw in the pre-modern World Series against the Brooklyn Bridegrooms, which became today's Los Angeles Dodgers.
 The American Association fell apart in 1891, prompting Dreyfuss to move the Colonels into the National League.

 One of his best decisions was hiring a local city editor and educated lawyer, Harry Clay Pulliam, to serve as his club secretary; he later appointed Pulliam president.
 When Dreyfuss immigrated to America, it was Pulliam who taught him how to speak English (though to the day he died, he spoke with a marked German accent).
 However Pulliam's greatest contribution to the Colonels occurred when he convinced Dreyfuss to sign future Hall of Famer Honus Wagner to the team.

 For much of the 1890s, the Colonels were in last place in the National League.
 In 1899, Dreyfuss paid $50,000 to acquire full ownership of the Colonels.
 By this time, however, the National League contracted several teams after the 1899 season and Dreyfuss purchased a half-interest in the Pittsburgh Pirates.
 As part of the deal, he negotiated the transfer of the best Louisville players, namely Wagner, Fred Clarke, Tommy Leach, Deacon Phillippe, and Rube Waddell to Pittsburgh.
 To pull off this deal, Dreyfuss accepted an option to purchase an interest in the Pirates, then traded the best of the Colonel's players to the Pirates; he then used this leverage to buy out his partners.
 The Colonels' president, Harry Pulliam, also left for the Pirates with Dreyfuss and became the team's president.